DiamondI/enotification/README.md

-# notification
+# enotification

 ## Introduction

-`notification` is a small package based on [zmail](https://github.com/zhangyunhao116/zmail), used to email you when your function is finished.
+`enotification` is a small package based on [zmail](https://github.com/zhangyunhao116/zmail), used to email you when your function is finished.

 ## Installation